longnguyen0102/Uncover-more-information-of-products-and-payments-in-a-Fintech-company--Python/README.md

 </details>

-➡️ Data table df_payment_report has 5 columns and 919 records, all of them are in correct data types.
-Also, the table has 0% of missing values and 0% of duplicated values.
+➡️ Data table df_payment_report has 5 columns and 919 records, all of them are in correct data types:
-➡️ This table is monthly payment volume of products.
+- report_month (object): records in "YYYY-MM" format.
+- payment_group (object): only 2 values "payment" or "refund".
+- prodruct_id (int64): identify products with numerical values.
+- source_id (int64): identify for payment source.
+- volume (int64): represent transaction volume.
+➡️ The table has 0% of missing values and 0% of duplicated values.
+No actions needed.

 <details>